rstan-dev/P3-Kennel-Mate/TESTING.md

 <br>
 <br><img src="assets/images/tests_problems_panel.png">
 <br>
 * All but 9 small issues were resolved.
-The remaining were considered inconsequential to the project, and noted, but left as small bugs unresolved.
+(5 of those were related to gitpod) The remaining were considered inconsequential to the project, and noted, but left as small bugs unresolved.
-* The Pylint warning states there are 1114 lines.
+* The Pylint warning states there are 1113 lines.
 Given more time the program could be refactored to fall below the recommended 1000 lines.
 <br>
 <br><img src="assets/images/bugs_unresolved1.png">
 <br>